RSPCA: The world’s first animal welfare non-profit

-On the evening of the June 16, 1824, a number of distinguished people including William Wilberforce assembled at the ‘Old Slaughters’ Coffee House’ in London.
+On the evening of June 16, 1824, a number of distinguished people including William Wilberforce assembled at the ‘Old Slaughters’ Coffee House’ in London.

 They were called together by the Reverend Arthur Broome, a London vicar, to form a society that would support the working of the Richard Martin’s Act.
-This Act was passed on the July 22, 1822 and focused on preventing cruelty to farm animals, particularly cattle.
+This Act was passed on July 22, 1822 and focused on preventing cruelty to farm animals, particularly cattle.